 Prerequisites: ENMT 301 and CHEM 297 (or an environmental chemistry course).
 Recommended: STAT 200 and BIOL 301 (or a health-related biology course).
 An overview of air quality management principles and strategies.
 The goal is to identify the risk and possible causes of air pollution and evaluate air quality management strategies.
-Discussion covers atmospheric processes and mechanisms, pollutants and sources of air pollution, dispersion, effects, regulations, air pollution, and noise control.
+Discussion covers atmospheric processes and mechanisms, pollutants and sources of air pollution, dispersion, effects, regulations, air pollution control technology and management, indoor air quality pollution, and noise control.
 Indoor air pollution topics include the study of sick buildings, causes and risk factors, diagnostic protocols, contamination measurement, and problem mitigation.